hanjq17/hanjq17/README.md

 I am a third-year PhD student of Computer Science at Stanford University.

-- My research interest lies in generative models, graph neural networks, and temporal modeling.
+- I do research on generative models.

 - Find my recent works and publications on [my website](https://hanjq17.github.io/)!